 Bladder and bowel problems are very common and often people are too embarrassed to ask for help.

 People don’t need to suffer in silence - there is help available.
-Unfortunately, it is still a taboo subject, but is something that can be easily treated and can have a big impact on a person's health and well-being.
+Unfortunately, it is still a taboo subject, but is something that can be easily treated and can have a big effect on a person's health and well-being.

 The Continence Service is available to any adult living within Darlington.
 The service has bases in Bishop Auckland, Chester-le-street, Darlington and Peterlee.
 Specialist Nurses run clinics in several locations.

 Doctors and nurses discuss this type of problem every day and are willing to listen to you.
 You can ask your GP, Practice or Community Nurse to refer you to the service or you can refer yourself.

 For more information on assessment, advice and treatment in the promotion of continence:

 Provide information to allow you to make educated and informed choices.
 Provide booklets and factsheets, offer online support forums and a magazine

 Offers advice and information on products that can help manage bladder and bowel problems.

 For people who find it difficult to remember which prescribed medication to take and when, there is support available.